sedol1339/files/papers.md

     - We discuss previously found "double-descent" phenomenon
     - We find that a variety of modern DL tasks exhibit this phenomenon
-    - We define the effective model complexity (EMC) of a training procedure as the maximum number of samples on which it can achieve close to zero training error and hypothesize that double descent occurs as a function of the EMC
+    - We define the effective model complexity (EMC) of a training procedure as the maximum number of samples on which it can achieve close to zero training error and hypothesize that double descent occurs as a function of the EMC.
-    - Indeed we observe that double descent occurs also as a function of the number of training epochs
+    - We identify certain regimes where increasing the number of train samples actually hurts test performance
+    - We also observe epoch-wise double descent, when training randomly imitialized ResNet models on CIFAR-10 with 20% label noise, for sufficiently large models (fig. 9).
+For “medium sized” models, for which training to completion will only barely reach ≈ 0 error, the test error as a function of training time will follow a classical U-like curve where it is better to stop early.
+Models that are too small to reach the approximation threshold will remain in the “under parameterized” regime where increasing train time monotonically decreases test error.
+This is consistent with our unified view of effective model complexity (EMC).
+Increasing the train time increases the EMC - and thus a sufficiently large model transitions from under- to over-parameterized over the course of training.
     - We identify certain regimes where increasing the number of train samples actually hurts test performance

 Neal, B. (2019).
 On the Bias-Variance Tradeoff: Textbooks Need an Update. arXiv, 1912.08286.
 Retrieved from https://arxiv.org/abs/1912.08286v1